Alfresco/docs-alfresco/content-services/latest/admin/import-transfer.md

 ---
-title: Importing and transferring files
+title: Import and transfer tools
 ---

 Use this information to import files using the Bulk Import Tool, or transfer files using the File System Transfer Receiver (FSTR).